-The goals for South Pomfret Village are to continue to develop in the same typical village pattern.
+The goals for Village of South Pomfret are to continue to develop in the same typical village pattern.
 This is contingent on the ability to secure wastewater and water supply to facilitate further residential growth.

-The goals for land use in South Pomfret Village are:
+The goals for land use in Village of South Pomfret are:

-- > Preserve the traditional Vermont land use pattern of a concentrated South Pomfret Village Area surrounded by rural countryside - > Promote economic development with balancing the Town's preservation goals - > Increase the number of people who are able to work closer to home.
+- > Preserve the traditional Vermont land use pattern of a concentrated Village of South Pomfret Area surrounded by rural countryside - > Promote economic development with balancing the Town's preservation goals - > Increase the number of people who are able to work closer to home.